machaao/machaao-samples/index.rst

    MessengerX.io - Mini Apps Messaging Platform

-Our platform allows developers to expose their chatbots to millions of devices on play store and beyond.
+Our platform allows developers to build and expose their chatbots to millions of devices on play store and beyond.

 What are Messaging Apps?